 Unlike specific types of ADHD, it’s not possible to diagnose ADHD paralysis.
 Rather, this phrase is used as an expression for those living with ADHD who experience paralysis.

-Simply put, ADHD paralysis is when you feel so overwhelmed by ADHD symptoms, that you become frozen.
-You’re unable to complete even common tasks and therefore, struggle to make progression in your life.
+Simply put, ADHD paralysis is when you feel so overwhelmed by ADHD symptoms that you become frozen.
+You’re unable to complete common tasks and struggle to progress in your life.

 The term may initially appear as though it’s representative of procrastination, which is a common symptom of ADHD. ² However, it’s preferably used to describe an overarching sensation of immobility.